snowplow/snowplow.github.io/docs/sources/trackers/google-tag-manager/snowplow-template/tag-types/index.md

 :::info

-We reccomend migrating to the [Snowplow Ecommerce Tag](/docs/sources/trackers/google-tag-manager/ecommerce-tag-template/index.md) template to take advantage of the latest ecommerce tracking features.
+We recommend migrating to the [Snowplow Ecommerce Tag](/docs/sources/trackers/google-tag-manager/ecommerce-tag-template/index.md) template to take advantage of the latest ecommerce tracking features.

 :::